igacoderw/take-home-test/README.md

 Your submission will be evaluated based on:

 1. **Code Quality**
-   - Clean, well-structured, and documented code
+   - Clean and documented code
    - Proper use of components, hooks, and other framework features
    - Adherence to best practices